benweet/stackedit/README.md

  - Export your documents in Markdown, HTML or PDF and format it using a template
  - Synchronize your Markdown documents in the Cloud
  - Edit existing Markdown documents from Google Drive, Dropbox and your local hard drive
- - Post your Markdown document on Blogger/Blogspot, WordPress, Tumblr
- - Publish your Markdown document on GitHub, Gist, Google Drive, Dropbox or any SSH server
  - Share a link to a Markdown document that renders it in a nice viewer
  - Show statistics about your document
  - Convert HTML to Markdown